Exploring 11 Types of Drones: Features and Functions

 3. Brushed Racing Drone

 Brushed drones use brushed motors driven by direct current (D.C.).
-They’re generally inexpensive and tend to be less powerful than their R.C. counterparts.
+They’re generally inexpensive and less powerful than their R.C. counterparts.

 However, they don’t require a speed controller or a receiver battery.
 While some severe racers will fly brushed drones, most people use them as fun toys.